-Trimtex Sport AS has had direct commercial relations to the above 11 suppliers (NB! suppliers that we purchased for less than 500Euro from in 2021 are not taken into account in this report).
+Trimtex Sport AS has had direct commercial relations to the above suppliers (NB! suppliers that we purchased for less than 500 Euro from in 2023 are not taken into account in this report).
+Trimtex Baltic is viewed as Tier 1Supplier (Main/sister business).
 Suppliers to Trimtex Baltic are viewed as Tier 2 suppliers.